Dans-labs/dariah/docs/Workflow.md

 ### manageWorkflow ###

-When the webserver loads, it makes sure that correct workflow information is stored in the workflow table.
+When the web server loads, it makes sure that correct workflow information is stored in the workflow table.
 It does so by dropping the existing workflow table and recomputing all workflow information from scratch.